7mind/izumi/doc/microsite/src/main/tut/idealingua/00_idealingua.md

 popd
 ```

-## Pet Store Example
+## Example Project

-See [izumi-petstore](https://github.com/kaishh/izumi-petstore) for samples in Scala, TypeScript, Go, C# and other languages.
+See [idealingua-example](https://github.com/7mind/idealingua-example) for examples for Scala, TypeScript, Go, C# and other languages.

 # Installation